HumanSignal/label-studio/docs/source/guide/install.md

-## Database
+## Database storage
+Label Studio uses a database to store project data and configuration information.

 ### SQLite database

 Label Studio uses SQLite by default.
 You don't need to configure anything.
 Label Studio stores all data in a single file in the specified directory of the admin user.
+After you [start Label Studio](start.html), the directory used is printed in the terminal.

 ### PostgreSQL database